LCRT215/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+describe() groups together several related tests in one test suite.
+Usually you'll put multiple it()s under one describe because it() is used for an individual test.
+I think of describe() as a whole quiz on one topic and it() as the questions on that quiz

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?

+The purpose of test driven development is a way write to new code only if a automated test failed and helps to avoids duplicating code.
+It makes code cleaner and easier to correct.

 1. Mention three types of automated tests.

+Unit testing, integration testing, end-to-end testing

 ## Project Set Up